On a quest to find the "perfect" mmWave device

 Currently my focus is on these devices:

 • Tuya ZG-205Z (round) - This is a newer device I think.
-I don’t have one but some people report messages only every 2-5 seconds.
-There seem to be 2 versions of this (or perhaps I am confused about the model number): a round, flat one with the same odd human logo on the front like the ZY-M100-24G has, and an oval one that looks like Tuya ZG-204ZM except without the PIR sensor.
+Shows up as ‘TY_24G_Sensor_V2’ in Z2M.
+I only have one so far but can confirm other reports of messages only about every 5 seconds (which is not the best, but certainly not the worst).
+There seem to be 2 versions of this (or perhaps I am confused about the model number): a round, flat one with the same odd human logo on the front (like the ZY-M100-24G has), and an oval one that looks like Tuya ZG-204ZM except without the PIR sensor.
 I am interested in the former (reviewed here at SHS).
+I’m not super impressed with this one, but I only have one and only been playing with it for a day or two, I’m hoping I can tweak the settings into something usable for certain cases.

-• ZG-204ZM - An interesting battery powered sensor, combining a PIR and a mmWave in a clever way to save battery.
-I have 2 units installed and they seem to do the job, but I get inconsistent results in the spamming testing from one device to the other, which makes me leery.
-I have yet to determine if this is due to differing location, or just typical Tuya shoddy QC.
+• ZG-204ZM - This one is interesting because it is battery powered (2x AAA!), combining a PIR and a mmWave in a clever way to save battery.
+I have 2 units installed but still not sure what to make of them.
+One seems to perform a lot better than the other (I get inconsistent results in both spam testing, as well as detection performance).
+I have yet to determine if this is due to differing location, adjustment, or just typical Tuya shoddy QC.
+More testing is needed.

 Spamming testing methodology